petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 #### /var/log/cloud-init-output.log

 You can get information from the `stdout` and `stderr` during the [stages of cloud-init](cloud-init-deep-dive.md).
-This data normally involves routing table information, networking information, ssh host key verification information, `stdout` and `stderr` for each stage of cloud-init, along with the timestamps.
+This data normally involves routing table information, networking information, ssh host key verification information, `stdout,` and `stderr` for each stage of cloud-init, along with the timestamps.
 If desired, `stderr` and `stdout` logging can be reconfigured from `/etc/cloud/cloud.cfg.d/05_logging.cfg`.

 #### Serial/boot logs